simmonsja/you-need-a-good-prior/README.md

+# Functional priors via NumPyro
+An attempt at taking the core concept of functional priors from the paper *"All You Need is a Good Functional Prior for Bayesian Deep Learning"* and forked implementation, and implementing it with existing tools in NumPyro.

+This attempts to align the concept with the PPL framework and samplers.
+Likely I have made some poor judgement calls on substituting methodology, but it appears it has potential to significantly improve the performance of BNNs built with NumPyro.
+Work in progress.

 # All You Need is a Good Functional Prior for Bayesian Deep Learning

 Code for the paper *"All You Need is a Good Functional Prior for Bayesian Deep Learning"*.